paulflakstad/opencms-module-customwidgets/README.md

 ### Basic selectors

-Identifies single fields, or object properties, in a non-ambiguous manner.
+Targets a single object property, in a non-ambiguous manner.

 For example, `%(email)` is a basic selector.
 It targets the field describing the e-mail address.
 Similarly, `%(image.uri)` targets the field describing the image URI.

-Basic selectors are the most common ones, and the most reliable ones, but they cannot be used to identify stuff in arrays, like the profile URI.
-E.g.: The `%(links.href)` selector matches 2 properties (= ambiguous) in each object.
-So, for arrays, we need a way to be more specific.
+Basic selectors are the simplest ones, but they cannot be used to target stuff in arrays, like the profile URI.
+E.g.: The `%(links.href)` selector targets 2 properties (= ambiguous) in each object.

+So, we need a way to be more specific.
 That’s where conditional selectors come into play.

 ### Conditional selectors – picking from arrays

-A conditional selector can be used to target a property of a specific object in an array of objects.
+Targets a single property of a specific object in an array.

 The idea is that if we can safely assume that no objects are identical in *all of their properties*, we can single out one object by requiring certain values on its *set of properties*.

-Let’s take the selector `%(links:href[lang=en&rel=profile])` and break it down.
-From left to right, it translates to:
+Let’s break down the conditional selector `%(links:href[lang=en&rel=profile])`.
+Left to right, it translates to:

 1. From the `links` array
 2. select the `href` property from the object
   1. whose `lang` property is “en”, AND
   2. whose `rel` property is “profile”

-2.1 and 2.2 are the "conditional statements".
+2.1 and 2.2 are the "conditional statements", which allow us to target single objects in the array.
 (2.2 could have been omitted here – 2.1 alone would have been sufficient – but is included to show the syntax whenever multiple conditional statements are needed.)
-They allow us to target single objects in the array.

-Without conditional statements, we cannot target something in an array and expect anything good to come out of it.
-However, if the conditional statement is omitted, e.g. `%(links:href)`, then the selector will target the `href` property of the first object in the `links` array.
+Without conditional statements, you normally shouldn't expect anything good to come out of targeting something in an array.
+If you use a selector like `%(links:href)` (conditional statement omitted), the selector will target the `href` property of the *first* object in the `links` array.

-Lastly, conditional selectors should be used only as the last part of a selector.
-E.g.: `%(links:href[lang=en])` will work, but `%(links:href[lang=en].someproperty)` won’t work.
+Note that conditional selectors should be used only as the *last part* of a selector.
+- `%(links:href[lang=en])` will work
+- `%(links:href[lang=en].someproperty)` won’t work

 ### Dynamic values

-Dynamic values are used to create flexible selectors that uses information available in (or determined via) the resource being edited.
-Or by other means, like reading system information.
+Dynamic values enables composition of flexible selectors that consists (partly) of information available in (or determined via) the resource being edited – or by similar means, like reading system information.

-All dynamic value notations begin with a double underscore, followed by an uppercase identifier, followed (sometimes) by a parameter string wrapped in square braces.
+All dynamic value notations begin with a double underscore, followed by an all-uppercase identifier, followed (sometimes) by a parameter string wrapped in square braces.

+#### Example usage

+- `%(links:href[lang=__PROP[locale])` will produce the selector:
+  - `%(links:href[lang=en])` when editing resources with locale=en
+  - `%(links:href[lang=de])` when editing resources with locale=de

-Supported dynamic values:
+#### Supported dynamic values

 - `__PROP[property-name]`
   Notation for a property value, as read from the resource being edited (possibly inherited).